-I sat it out regardless and fished to the conditions as best I could, but I only got a single dropped run all day.
+I stuck it out regardless and fished to the conditions as best I could, but I only got a single dropped run all day.
 A run I didn’t even notice at the time because my float, cast to the far bank, would only stay in the slack water if I let out a big bow of line.
-However, It was an extremely blustery day and the combination of wind and the flow meant my float was constantly dancing around all over the place, the drop-off was forever rising and falling and my alarm was sounding every few seconds.
+Not an issue in itself, however, it was an extremely blustery day and the combination of wind and the flow meant my float was constantly dancing around all over the place, the drop-off was forever rising and falling and my alarm was sounding every few seconds.
 That was frustrating enough, but when I reeled in and found my decent-sized roach was badly slashed but the teeth marks were all between the hooks, needless to say I was gutted!

 I gambled on a move to the Pride of Derby complex, to try on one of the lakes there for the last couple of hours.
 However, when I arrived at the gates, this was the sight that greeted me:

 The heavy rain had pushed so much water into the Trent that it had flooded the entire adjacent lake complex.
-This seemed like a bad thing until I considered that the floodwater would probably mean I was the only angler there.
-I was in a van, and thought I might have the height to drive through the water to get to some high ground that I could fish from.
-So, not one to be put off from a fishing trip easily, I unlocked the gates and gingerly inched the van into the water, hanging my head out of the window to both monitor the depth and spot the edge of the track; one place I definitely didn’t want to end up was on the surrounding underwater grass, or I’d be stuck there until the waters receded!
+This seemed like a bad thing until I considered that the floodwater would probably mean I was the only angler there!
+I was in a van, and thought I might have the height to drive through the water to get to some high ground that I could fish from (in hindsight, a risky move – I didn’t know if the water levels were still rising.
+I could have become stranded and wasted the time of the emergency services).
+So, not one to be put off from a fishing trip easily, I unlocked the gates and gingerly inched the van into the water, hanging my head out of the window to both monitor the depth and spot the edge of the track; one place I definitely didn’t want to end up was on the surrounding underwater grass, or the van would be stuck there until the waters receded!

 Despite my feeling that the conditions had been ideal for barbel, I got in touch with Stu & James later and found that they had just the one fish between them all day, which didn’t show until after dark.